Ali al-Rida: Views

-In addition to Shia authorities, Sunni biographical sources also list al-Rida as one of the narrators of prophetic hadiths, and al-Waqidi considers him a reliable transmitter.
+In addition to Shia authorities, Sunni biographical sources also consider al-Rida as a narrator of prophetic hadiths, and al-Waqidi considers him a reliable transmitter.
 As a Shia Imam who rejected the authority of Muhammad's companions as hadith transmitters, initially only the Shia transmitted hadith on the authority of al-Rida.
-In his later years, however, notable Sunni traditionists were said to have visited him, including Ishaq ibn Rahwayh and Yahya ibn Yahya.
-In particular, his appointment as the heir apparent seemed to have added to the credibility to al-Rida in Sunni circles, who at the time apparently came to regard him as a distinguished transmitter by virtue of his learning and descent from the prophet.
-In view of his continued veneration as a Shia Imam, later Sunni authors were divided about the authority of al-Rida, some saying that he was not always a reliable transmitter and others instead questioning the authority of those who transmitted from al-Rida.
-They all seem to refer to him as a man of piety and learning.
+In his later years, however, notable Sunni traditionists visited him, including Ishaq ibn Rahwayh and Yahya ibn Yahya.
+His appointment as the heir apparent added to the credibility to al-Rida in Sunni circles, who apparently came to regard him as a distinguished transmitter by virtue of his learning and descent from the prophet.
+In view of his continued veneration, Sunni authors refer to him as a man of piety and learning.

-It has been commonly held that Ma'ruf al-Karkhi, who converted to Islam at the hands of al-Rida, is a prominent figure in the golden chain of most Sufi orders.
-He is said to have been a devoted student of al-Rida, though Bayhom-Daou regards the accounts of their encounters as apocryphal.
-In Sufi tradition, al-Rida is regarded as a model of asceticism, and the chains of authority in Shia Sufi orders progress through al-Rida, followed by al-Karkhi.
+Ma'ruf al-Karkhi converted to Islam at the hands of al-Rida, and went on to become a Sufi saint.
+He is said to have been a devoted student of al-Rida.
+In Sufi tradition, al-Rida is regarded as a model of asceticism, and the chains of authority in Shia Sufism progress through him.
 One such instance is the Shah Nimatullah Wali order.

-Among the poets who wrote poems in praise of al-Rida were Abu Nuwas and Di'bil ibn 'Ali al-Khuza'i, both Shia poets.
-Two famous Persian poets Sanai and Khaqani have also written poems about the desire to visit the al-Rida's shrine.
-Sanai expressed his deep feelings and belief in al-Rida in a famous and long poem, in which he compared the al-Rida's shrine to the Kaaba in terms of crowding.
-For Khaqani Khorasan was the Qibla of religion and spirituality.
+Among the poets who wrote poems in praise of al-Rida were Abu Nuwas and Di'bil ibn 'Ali al-Khuza'i.
+Two famous Persian poets, Sanai and Khaqani, have also written poems about the desire to visit the Imam Reza Shrine.
+Sanai expressed his deep feelings and belief in al-Rida in a famous and long poem, in which he compared the Imam Reza Shrine to the Kaaba in terms of crowding.
+For Khaqani, the Imam Reza Shrine was the Qibla of religion and spirituality.